Prudential International Assurance Brexit Update

 The Prudential Assurance Company Limited (PAC) in the UK has implemented plans to transfer some of its policies to Prudential International Assurance (PIA) in Ireland.
 These policies were originally taken out in PAC Poland, PAC France, PAC Malta or an ELAS policy originally written in Germany or Ireland.
 It is expected that post-Brexit these policies could no longer operate under the Freedom of Establishment and Freedom of Services rules available through EU law, and so they are being transferred to PIA through a UK High Court sanctioned Part VII process.
-This will be effective from 1st January 2019.
+This came into effect from 1st January 2019.

 PIA in Dublin can maintain its passporting rights into the UK post-Brexit, given that the UK government implemented a statutory instrument on 6thNovember 2018 to provide a temporary permissions regime up to March 2022 for EEA firms operating in the UK.